2448 Assistant Coordinator of Educational Field Experiences and Assessment

 IMMEDIATE SUPERVISOR Educational Field Experiences Coordinator

-The primary job duties of the Assistant Coordinator of Educational Field Experiences are assisting with the placement of teacher candidates into practicum and student teaching settings with school districts, providing program support to K-12, Secondary Education (9-12) and MAT (Master of Arts in Teaching) participants in the schools, supervising secondary teacher candidates, and providing support for supervisory staff, as needed.
+The primary job duties of the Assistant Coordinator of Educational Field Experiences and Assessment are assisting with the placement of teacher candidates into practicum and student teaching settings with school districts, providing program support to K-12, Secondary Education (9-12) and MAT (Master of Arts in Teaching) participants in the schools, providing support for supervisory staff, data entry and data management related to Taskstream and Banner, and producing reports for stakeholders such as the Field Experiences Office, Program Coordinators, Dean and Associate Deans, and for state and federal reporting.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: At least three years of experience in a Birth – Grade 12 school setting is required.
+Experience: At least two years of experience in a Birth – Grade 12 school setting, higher education setting, or other relevant experience is required.

 Skills: Demonstrated supervisory, organizational, and management skills are required.
 Must be detail oriented.
 Excellent interpersonal skills, in particular the ability to work with college and public school students, faculty, and administrators is required.
-Strong oral and written communication skills are required.
-Basic computer literacy is required.
-Familiarity with school districts in the southwest Missouri region is required.
+Strong verbal and written communication skills are required.
+Computer literacy is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Familiarity with Missouri State University operating systems and infrastructure is preferred.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Serves as liaison between the Office of Field Experiences and public and private school administrators both in Missouri and out of state by making and nurturing contacts with administrators in both elementary and secondary schools to secure placements for practice and student teaching for teacher candidates in the Professional Education Sequences.
+1. Serves as liaison between the Office of Field Experiences and public and private school administrators both in Missouri and out-of-state by making and nurturing contacts with administrators in both elementary and secondary schools to secure placements for practicum and student teaching experiences for teacher candidates in the Professional Education Sequences.

 2. Serves as liaison between the Office of Field Experiences and academic departments housing programs by securing recommendations for student teaching from department heads and tracking prerequisites for student teaching and practicums.